daleheart/hello-world/README.md

 # hello-world
-# i love pizza and milkshakes
+# I love pizza and milkshakes
-# people like to call me dale
+# People like to call me Dale
-# i prefer meat over carbs
+# I prefer meat over carbs
+# I love to travel and make friends